Five Ways To Get That Kevin Hart + Beyonce Work Ethic

 It's impossible to believe your dreams will become reality if you're stuck doing the same 'ol things.
-It's one to SAY what you're going to do and it's another to actually do it.
+It's one thing to SAY what you're going to do and it's another to actually do it.
 Example, I didn't talk a lot about getting kikospeaks back off the ground.
-When the time was right, I started praying, then planning followed immediately.
+When I was serious about getting it going again, I started praying about it, then planning followed immediately.
 I had to change my mindset if I really wanted to change my life -- and this is still a process.
 Sometimes, I say no to kickin' with colleagues/friends because I know I have blog work to do.
 Or if I didn't have time the previous weekend, that means I have to do some things in the evening, after I leave my 9-5.
 Ask yourself, is this happy hour/event going to help me reach my goals?
-In order to create better habits and take responsibility of the life you want, you gotta say "no" with no explanation.
+In order to create better habits and take ownership of the life you want, you gotta say "no" with no explanation.

 3) Establish a clear purpose.

-I wasn't sure if I was to be offended or flattered lol, but I know my goal is not to be a vlogger, so I didn't agree with that particular bit of advice.
+I wasn't sure if I was to be offended or flattered lol, by that tip.
+I agree I need to do more video content, but I'm taking my time.
 Point is, establish what it is you're striving for and don't be strayed by pointless advice -- or advice that takes you in direction you don't wish to be in.
 Also, be careful of people that try to tell you, "do it later" all the time.
 No, if you have a schedule, stick to it please.
 Don't let folks who are just floating through life try to tell you how to prioritize your goals.
-That's hella annoying to me -- like pot? kettle?
-Anyway.
+That's hella annoying to me.